rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/client.md

 // factory method creates default instances for you Connector connector = Connector.create(new InetSocketAddress("api.domain.com", 1234));

-// you need to connect before any method can be executed
+// if you want to connect manually you need to combine two methods:
-// connector.connect() returns connection future
+// - connector.connect() returns connection future
-// it will be fulfilled once connection is established connector.connect().join();
+//      it will be fulfilled once connection is established (or fails)
+// - connector.reconnect(future) waits for session from connection future
+//      it will wait until connection future is fulfilled and grab session from it connector.reconnect(connector.connect());

 Object result = connector.execute("methodName");
 ```